-The background check process includes consulting child abuse registries, annually, which include the National Sex Offender Registry, Vulnerable Persons Abuse Registry, and the Out-of-State Child Abuse/Neglect Check, if applicable.
-The prospective employee or contractor also has to be cleared through other sources which include fingerprint results through the Tennessee Bureau of Investigations and the Federal Bureau of Investigations, and driver's license check.
-Best efforts are made to identify information of incidents or allegations of sexual abuse by a prospective employee.
+The background check process includes consulting a child abuse registry.
+The prospective employee or contractor also has to be cleared through the background check process.
+Best efforts would be made to identify information of incidents or allegations of sexual abuse by a prospective employee.

-Initial background checks are conducted and are conducted annually thereafter, as required by the State of Tennessee.
+Initial background checks are conducted and are conducted every five years thereafter, in accordance with policy.
 The interview, review of documentation and a review of the policies provide details about the hiring process, completion of background checks, and the grounds for termination in accordance with the PREA standard.